DickinsonCollege/FarmData2/docs/Technologies.md

 #### End-to-End Tests ####

 The Cypress end-to-end test framework works by controlling the web browser.
-A test typically consists of a series of steps that are automated by the Cypress tests, called _spec_s.
-A typical spec consist of the steps:
+A test typically consists of a series of steps that are automated by the Cypress tests, called _specs_.
+A typical spec consists of these steps:
   1. Setup the test (e.g. login, prime the database)
   1. Visit a specific page
   1. Query the page for an _HTML element_ of interest (e.g. button, ext field)